How to Spot a Dying Tree Prior to it's Overdue

 FAQs

-What can I do to tell when a tree has died?
+How do I know when a tree has died?

-What are the warning signs of a tree that is diseased?
+What are the signs of a diseased tree?

-The most common signs of disease in trees include the appearance of yellowing leaves, wilted branches, and mushrooms growing at the bottom of the tree.
+The most common signs of disease in trees are yellowing leaves, wilted branches, and mushrooms growing at the base of the tree.

 Conclusion